Take these considerations into account when comparing how the plans work:

 Drug formulary

 Also known as a formulary.
-This is a list of prescription drugs the prescription plan covers.
+This is a list of prescription drugs the health plan covers.
 It can include drugs that are brand name and generic.
 Drugs on this list may cost less than drugs not on the list.
 How much a plan covers may vary from drug to drug.
 An open formulary provides a greater choice of covered drugs.
 It is also called a preferred drug list.

 In network